 Fall-rooted cuttings should be uncovered and overwintered in a cool room (45 to 50 ºF) in bright light without direct sunlight.
 They should be watered just enough to keep the leaves from drooping.
 The following spring, such cuttings can be treated as mature plants and will normally flower earlier than spring-rooted plants.
 When either spring- or fall-rooted cuttings have made 2 or 3 inches of new growth, nip out the growing point.
 Four to six side branches will develop to form the flowering branches of the new plant.

 Hot and dry conditions cause flower buds to fail to develop properly; flowers, if any, will quickly fade and drop.
 Whiteflies are the most common insect pest on fuchsia.
 Other insect pests include aphids, which cause curling of the leaves.
-Thrips, mealybugs, spider mites and scales can also attack fuchsia.
+Thrips, mealybugs, spider mites, and scales can also attack fuchsia.
+For more information on common houseplant insects see HGIC 2252 Common Houseplant Insects and Related Pests.

 Page maintained by: Home & Garden Information Center